sonocotta/esparagus-media-center/README.md

 [Louder-ESP32 running ESPHome](https://www.espthings.io/index.php/2024/04/07/louder-esp32-a-hi-fi-class-d-audio-amplifier-running-esphome/)

 Please find specific ESPHome configs in the [firmware](/firmware/esphome/) folder.
-Be noted that generally esp-idf based confugurations are preferred over the arduino counterparts, since they are lighter, faster and more stable, which is important for audio streaming.
-However many components simply do not work with esp-idf, this Arduino exmaples also provided.
+It should be noted that generally esp-idf-based configurations are preferred over the Arduino counterparts, since they are lighter, faster, and more stable, which is important for audio streaming.
+However, many components do not work with esp-idf; thus, Arduino examples are also provided.
 Due to the complexity of the TAS5805M driver, it only exists in the esp-idf variant.

 - [hifi-esparagus-arduino](/firmware/esphome/hifi-esparagus-arduino.yaml) and [hifi-esparagus-idf](/firmware/esphome/hifi-esparagus-idf.yaml) for HiFi-Esparagus
 - [loud-esparagus-arduino](/firmware/esphome/loud-esparagus-arduino.yaml) and [loud-esparagus-idf](/firmware/esphome/loud-esparagus-idf.yaml) for Loud-Esparagus